 The Worst Ideas I Had As A Founder (That Went Extremely Well)

-Much of this information is taken from my new book Explosive Growth — A Few Things I Learned Growing To 100 Million Users & Losing $78 Million.
+Much of this information is taken from my #1 Best Seller Business Book, Explosive Growth — A Few Things I Learned Growing To 100 Million Users & Losing $78 Million.

 There is one truth that all founders — I don’t care if you’re a former CEO or a 22 year-old college dropout — must come to terms with:

 This shouldn’t come as a surprise to anyone.
 Having bad ideas is just part of being human.
 Your “CEO & Founder” business cards don’t come with a brain implant that stops you from having dumb ideas in the shower (Look at that!
 Another terrible startup idea!).

 The difference between a successful founder and a failed founder isn’t always the quality of their ideas.
 It is their willingness to put even their seemingly worst ideas to the test.